In Search Of Yummy-ness

 If you like the look of tomato vines flowing over the sides of a hanging basket or a pretty container, these tomatoes are for you.

-Cherry Falls sets long cascading vines of cherry tomatoes, with bright red, sweet juicy cherry tomatoes.
+Cherry Falls sets long cascading vines of cherry tomatoes, with bright red, sweet, juicy cherry tomatoes.
 Although they are a determinate variety, they will produce fruit all summer.
-Since they don't need to be staked, pinched or prune, they're an excellent option for beginners.
+Since they don't need to be staked, pinched or pruned, they're an excellent option for beginners.

 Determinate.
 Matures in 55 days.
 Best grown in hanging baskets or small-to-medium containers.
 Does not require pruning or staking (although you can clean up the under canopy for air flow).